arslanmusta/Fash/README.md

 # Fash
-Fast hashing application on right-click context.
+Fast is a file hashing application on right-click context.